langroid/langroid/docs/tutorials/non-openai-llms.md

 - [`ollama`](https://github.com/jmorganca/ollama)
 - [`llama-cpp-python`](https://github.com/abetlen/llama-cpp-python)

-For all of these, the process is the same as in the above example, except that you will set the `chat_model` to a string that looks like `local/localhost:<port>` or `local/localhost:<port>/v1` (depending on the model).
+For all of these, the process is the same as in the above example, i.e., you will set the `chat_model` to a string that looks like `local/localhost:<port>` or `local/localhost:<port>/v1` (depending on the model).